 Mediation is a type of Assisted Dispute Resolution, or 'ADR' - a way of resolving a dispute other than going to court.
-A trained, impartial (‘neutral’) mediator helps the parties to reach agreements about family law issues like parenting arrangements, child support, spousal support, and the division of property.
+A trained, impartial mediator helps the parties to reach agreements about family law issues like parenting arrangements, child support, spousal support, and the division of property.
 In mediation, the mediator will assist each of you to talk about your needs and issues, and will help the parties negotiate to resolve the issues in appropriate cases.

-There is a mediation service available through some Family Courts and through the Supreme Court (Family Division).
-Check with your local court to see if mediation is available through that court.
+A mediation service may be available through some Family Courts and through the Supreme Court (Family Division).
+Check with your local court to see if mediation is available.
 Usually, you must have an active court application to be referred to mediation through the court.

 You can also access mediation services by hiring a private mediator.
 You may find a mediator by searching in the Yellow Pages or online, through Family Mediation Canada, or through the Legal Information Society's mediator referral service.
 If you have a lawyer, your lawyer may be able to recommend a mediator.

 Many mediators are trained as lawyers, or social workers, but must be neutral when providing mediation services.
 This means that they cannot give either of you legal advice, and cannot help one person to gain an advantage over the other.
 The mediator will usually draft a document called a Memorandum of Understanding (MOU) if an agreement is reached on the issues being discussed.
 If the mediation is being done by a court-appointed mediator, then the mediator may prepare a court order setting out the terms of the agreement.
 Legal advice is recommended in all cases.